lorrainea/BDA-index/README.md

 <b>Installation</b>: To install and compile BDA-index_I or BDA-index_II, read the INSTALL file within the BDA-index_I or BDA-index_II folders.

-<b>BDA-index_II</b> is considerably faster than BDA-index_I, in particular when the number of occurrences is high.
+<b>Which index shall I use?</b> BDA-index_II is considerably faster than BDA-index_I, in particular when the number of occurrences is high; and it is also smaller.

 <b>INPUT</b>: A file containing a single text and a file containing a set of patterns seperated by a new line.